Intermodal Spot Rate Pricing Trendline Analysis

 Weekly discussion and analysis on the trends in the intermodal spot rate market.

-North American intermodal volume remains weak, as compared to prior YTD, with volume down 3.5% from prior YTD.
+North American intermodal volume continue to decrease from prior reporting.

 Comparison of Truckload to Intermodal Spot Rate

 The national truckload spot rate increased 2.2% last week, as reported by the DAT Trendline Report.

 The spread in the year-over-year national truckload average rate per mile and intermodal spot rates remain in favor of intermodal, with truckload spot rates down 12.4% and domestic 53' intermodal down 25.6%.

 Falling intermodal spot rates will eventually bring modal conversion conversations back to the market, but with trucking capacity relatively loose shippers continue to favor their truckload strategy.